 PTI governance.

-Prior to approving any bylaw amendment, the Third Draft Proposal specifies that the ICANN Board must have undertaken a mandatory engagement process pursuant to which the ICANN Board must consult with the community.
-The Third Draft Proposal specifies that establishing new fundamental bylaws or amending or removing fundamental bylaws will require: (i) approval by the ICANN Board (with a three-quarters vote of all standing directors) and (ii) a decision by the Empowered Community to exercise the Community Power to approve changes to fundamental bylaws.
-The Third Draft Proposal also specifies the threshold for the exercise of the Community Power to approve changes to fundamental bylaws.
+Prior to approving any Bylaw amendment, the Third Draft Proposal specifies that the ICANN Board must have undertaken a mandatory engagement process pursuant to which the ICANN Board must consult with the community.
+The Third Draft Proposal specifies that establishing new Fundamental Bylaws or amending or removing Fundamental Bylaws will require: (i) approval by the ICANN Board (with a three-quarters vote of all standing Directors) and (ii) a decision by the Empowered Community to exercise the Community Power to approve changes to fundamental Bylaws.
+The Third Draft Proposal also specifies the threshold for the exercise of the Community Power to approve changes to Fundamental Bylaws.

-Conclusion – We believe that the Third Draft Proposal adequately satisfies the CWG-Stewardship requirements relating to fundamental bylaws.
+Conclusion – We believe that the Third Draft Proposal adequately satisfies the CWG-Stewardship requirements relating to Fundamental Bylaws.

 Looking forward, we continue to be committed to retaining the link between the work of the two groups.
 Thank you for taking the lead in responding to the CWG-Stewardship requirements in the Third Draft Proposal and indeed for all related work.
 As we have communicated with your group on several occasions, we rely on your work and our trust in the work of your group is vital in permitting us to focus on the essential aspects of our work on the stewardship transition.
+We look forward to your confirmation that the issues raised above will be resolved in the CCWG-Accountability Proposal.

 Best regards,